aeroniemi/inky-ts/readme.md

 # inky
 > A typescript package to interact with Pimoroni's Inky Impression series of displays.
-Implemenents a subset of the features of [@pimoroni/inky](https://github.com/pimoroni/inky)
+Implements a subset of the features of [@pimoroni/inky](https://github.com/pimoroni/inky)

 ## Features
 - Support for: